njacquelin/ESM-mumuse/README.md

 We try different approaches to estimate the proximity between the elements of the sequence.

 1. concatenate each pair of (s[i], s[j]), then go through a linear layer to estimate P.
-2. pass the sequence through a pair of linear layers, resulting in vectors K and Q of shape (B, S, D'), THEN contactenating them, THEN estimating P with a cosine similarity.
+2. pass the sequence through a pair of linear layers, resulting in vectors K and Q of shape (B, S, D'), THEN concatenating them, THEN estimating P with a cosine similarity.
-3. pass the sequence through a pair of linear layers, resulting in vectors K and Q of shape (B, S, D'), THEN contactenating them, THEN estimating P with a linear layer.
+3. pass the sequence through a pair of linear layers, resulting in vectors K and Q of shape (B, S, D'), THEN concatenating them, THEN estimating P with a linear layer.
 4. pass the sequence through a pair of linear layers, resulting in vectors K and Q of shape (B, S, D'), THEN applying self-attention (ie: out product of K and Q resulting in a matrix of size (B, S, S)) to directly estimate P.

 Using the SA, we can add an extra-step to any of the previous methods: